 Faulty door lock

-The door interlock could have just jammed up inside and need replacing.
+The door lock could have just jammed up inside and need replacing.
 Most modern door locks are not high quality parts.
 They are very simple, cheaply made devices.
 However, just replacing the door lock because you think it is probably the reason why the door will not open is a little bit of a gamble.

 But if you check everything else in this list, and find nothing there to indicate the cause, then there is a reasonable chance that a new door lock will fix this fault.
 For a proper understanding on how they work read this article how does washing machine door lock work?.

 Broken door catch

 The door catch, handle, or some part of the door catch mechanism could be broken.
 This could prevent the mechanisms involved in opening the door from working.
 It might be difficult to differentiate between a faulty door lock and a problem with the door catch and handle.
 However if you are aware that it has not been right for some time you might think that something is finally broken.
 You need to try to open the door to be able to examine all of the parts.
 Check the section later on describing how to open the door. (buy washing machine door handles, catches & hinges)

 Pressure system faults